-- University of Notre Dame
+- Affiliation During NDIAS Fellowship: University of Notre Dame

-- Graduate Student Fellow (2015-2016)
+- Graduate Fellow (2015-2016)

 - "Unfriendly Skies: The Comet of 1680 in the Spanish and English Empires"

-Ms. Bland has presented her research at the Sixteenth Century Society, the Renaissance Society of America, and the Latin American Studies Association.
+Bland has presented her research at the Sixteenth Century Society, the Renaissance Society of America, and the Latin American Studies Association.
 In addition to participating in Notre Dame working groups in the history of science and the history of medicine, she has worked with the executive offices of the History of Science Society.

-Ms. Bland was awarded the Paul G. Tobin Dissertation Fellowship by the Nanovic Institute for European Studies in 2014.
+Bland was awarded the Paul G. Tobin Dissertation Fellowship by the Nanovic Institute for European Studies in 2014.
 She has received research support from the Nanovic Institute and the Institute for the Liberal Arts, as well as a grant from the Center for Languages and Cultures to study Dutch and undertake archival research in Belgium and the Netherlands.
 She has also received residential grants from the John Carter Brown Library in Providence, Rhode Island, and the Dibner Fellowship in the History of Science and Technology from the Huntington Library in Los Angeles.